Home

 "Free shipping over 50 CHF" is better than a hidden 9.90 CHF in the last checkout step.
 People plan their purchases accordingly and are less annoyed.

-Optimize content and user experience
+Optimise content and user guidance

-8. Optimize the above-the-fold area
+8. Optimise the above-the-fold area

 Eliminate distractions